ORGANIC CHEMISTRY 2

 1st CASE

-• Intermediate carbonium is not stable as result of very large repulsion force between closer positively charged ions in adjacent carbons.
+• Intermediate carbonium ion is not stable as a result of very large repulsion force between closer positively charged ions in adjacent carbons.

 2nd CASE

-• Carbonium ion formed in this case is somehow more stable as a result of comparable small repulsion force between position charged carbons which are not adjacent.
+• Carbonium ion formed in this case is somehow more stable as a result of comparatively small repulsion force between positively charged carbons which are not adjacent.

 3rd CASE

-If incoming electrophilic substitutes at para position.
-Also Intermediate carbonium ion formed is not stable as a result of very large repulsion force between closer positively charged ions in adjacent carbons.
+If incoming electrophile substitutes at para position.
+Also intermediate carbonium ion formed is not stable as a result of very large repulsion force between closer positively charged ions in adjacent carbons.

 CONCLUSION